 - How to Use Majestic SEO’s Trust Flow Metric

-Alright, on to the fun stuff – time to find those spammy domains to disavow!
+Alright, on to the fun stuff – time to dive into your backlink profile and find those spammy domains and bad backlinks to disavow!

 How to Quickly Prep a Disavow File Using Majestic

-- Step 1: Open Majestic in your browser and enter your domain, then navigate to the “Ref Domains” tab.
+Step 1: Open Majestic Site Explorer in your browser and enter your domain, then navigate to the “Ref Domains” tab.